4564516/my_rag_project/artifacts/processed_docs/stone2022/stone2022/stone2022.md

 Some existing regulatory regimes for software safety (for example, the FDA's regulation of high consequence medical software) require specific software engineering practices at the developer level.
 However, modern software systems are often assembled from library components which may be supplied by multiple vendors, and are relatively application-independent.
 It doesn't seem feasible or desirable to subject all such developers to the standards required for the most critical, rare applications.
 Nor does it seem advisable to allow unregulated use of such components in safety critical applications.
 Tradeoffs between promoting innovation and regulating for safety are difficult ones, both conceptually and in practice.
 At a minimum, regulatory entities will require greater expertise going forward in order to understand the implications of standards and measures put in place by researchers, government, and industry.131

-#### Policy and legal considerations
+# Policy and legal considerations

 While a comprehensive examination of the ways artificial intelligence (AI) interacts with the law is beyond the scope of this inaugural report, this much seems clear: as a transformative technology, AI has the potential to challenge any number of legal assumptions in the short, medium, and long term.
 Precisely how law and policy will adapt to advances in AI—and how AI will adapt to values reflected in law and policy—depends on a variety of social, cultural, economic, and other factors, and is likely to vary by jurisdiction.

 American law represents a mixture of common law, federal, state, and local statutes and ordinances, and—perhaps of greatest relevance to AI—regulations.
 Depending on its instantiation, AI could implicate each of these sources of law.
 For example, Nevada passed a law broadly permitting autonomous vehicles and instructed the Nevada Department of Motor Vehicles to craft requirements.
 Meanwhile, the National Highway Transportation Safety Administration has determined that a selfdriving car system, rather than the vehicle occupants, can be considered the "driver" of a vehicle.
 Some car designs sidestep this issue by staying in autonomous mode only when hands are on the wheel (at least every so often), so that the human driver has ultimate control and responsibility.
 Still, Tesla's adoption of this strategy did not prevent the first traffic fatality involving an autonomous car, which occurred in June of 2016.
 Such incidents are sure to influence public attitudes towards autonomous driving.
 And as most people's first experience with embodied agents, autonomous transportation will strongly influence the public's perception of AI.

 Driverless cars are, of course, but one example of the many instantiations of AI in services, products, and other contexts.
 The legal effect of introducing AI into the provision of tax advice, automated trading on the stock market, or generating medical diagnoses will also vary in accordance to the regulators that govern these contexts and the rules that apply within them.
-Many other examples of AI

-applications fall within current non-technology-specific policy, including predictive 130 Eric Engleman, "Google Exception in Obama's Cyber Order Questioned as Unwise Gap," *Bloomberg Technology*, March 4, 2013, accessed August 1, 2016, http://www.bloomberg.com/news/ articles/2013-03-05/google-exception-in-obama-s-cyber-order-questioned-as-unwise-gap.
+Many other examples of AI applications fall within current non-technology-specific policy, including predictive

-131 Ryan Calo, "The Case for a Federal Robotics Commission," *Brookings Report*, September 15, 2014, accessed August 1, 2016, http://www.brookings.edu/research/reports2/2014/09/case-for-

-federal-robotics-commission.

 Absent sufficient technical expertise to assess safety or other metrics, national or local officials may refuse to permit a potentially promising application—or green light a sensitive application that has not been adequately vetted.

+<sup>130</sup> Eric Engleman, "Google Exception in Obama's Cyber Order Questioned as Unwise Gap," *Bloomberg Technology*, March 4, 2013, accessed August 1, 2016, http://www.bloomberg.com/news/ articles/2013-03-05/google-exception-in-obama-s-cyber-order-questioned-as-unwise-gap.
+131 Ryan Calo, "The Case for a Federal Robotics Commission," *Brookings Report*, September 15, 2014, accessed August 1, 2016, http://www.brookings.edu/research/reports2/2014/09/case-forfederal-robotics-commission.

 As AI applications engage in behavior that, were it done by a human, would constitute a crime, courts and other legal actors will have to puzzle through whom to hold accountable and on what theory.